 Our financial statements are prepared in conformity with U.S. generally accepted accounting principles ("GAAP").
 The accompanying consolidated financial statements include the accounts of Emergent and its wholly owned subsidiaries.
 All significant inter-company accounts and transactions have been eliminated in consolidation.
-Reclassifications of certain prior period amounts have been made to conform to the current period presentation.
+For presentation purposes, reclassifications of certain items have been made for comparability.